WordPress/openverse-frontend/README.md

 [itsjonq/remake](https://www.npmjs.com/package/@itsjonq/remake?activeTab=readme)
 package to create files out of templates.

-You can also create all those files manually or by running the following
+You can also create all those files manually by running the following
 commands:

 ```